 Common Starlings have continued their march northeastwards.
 In the gridcells shaded yellow, they are far less frequently encountered than in those shaded dark blue.
 But they have clearly established themselves across KwaZulu-Natal, the Free State and Gauteng.
 There is still a long way to go to reach Cairo.

 The Virtual Museum has 501 photographic record of Common Starlings.
 Below is a collection of thumb-nails of some of them!
-In the future, say in 50 years, the photographs which are going to be the most valuable are going to be the ones in which the bird is quite small, and which show the habitat in which it occurred!
+In the future, say in 50 years time, the photographs which are going to be the most valuable are going to be the ones in which the bird is quite small, and which show the habitat in which it occurred!